dij0s/PETAL/thesis/bachelor_thesis.typ

 While generative artificial intelligence is the core of this work, it has also been a great help in assisting the following tasks: prompt engineering (1) and thesis report rewording (2)#footnote("The language models used for these tasks are GPT-4.1 (OpenAI) and Claude 3.7 (Anthropic).").

 The different prompts defined in the appendix were refined with the use of generative artificial intelligence.
-This strongly enhances the quality of the prompts, implementing prompt engineering techniques to ensure clear, concise, and effective instructions.
+This strongly enhances the quality of the prompts, implementing prompt engineering techniques to ensure clear, concise and effective instructions.

 #ref(<prompt_creation>) defines typical directives that were given to the language model.